-- Select a candidate from two proprietary xanthine oxidase inhibitors, including potentially the inlicense of one inhibitor from an international pharmaceuticals company, with rights to at least the US and European markets. - 2.
-Submit an IND application to advance the in-licensed molecule into phase II trials within 14 months for the treatment of T2DN. - 3.
-Initiate and complete a phase II proof of concept trial for T2DN within the next 36 months. - Complete licensing or co-development agreement with large market pharmaceutical partner for phase IIIa and IIIb development of T2DN followed by NDA submission to the FDA (US).
+- 1. Select a candidate from two proprietary xanthine oxidase inhibitors, including potentially the inlicense of one inhibitor from an international pharmaceutical company, with rights to at least the US and European markets. - 2.
+Submit an IND application and phase 2 clinical trial to advance the in-licensed molecule into phase 2 trials within 14 months for the treatment of T2DN. - 3.
+Initiate and complete a phase 2 proof of concept trial for T2DN within the next 36 months. - 4.
+Complete licensing or co-development agreement with large market pharmaceutical partner for phase IIIa and IIIb co-development of T2DN followed by NDA submission to the FDA (US).

-Tertiary programs of interest to XORTX include several orphan disease indications where aberrant purine and uric acid metabolism could be accelerating kidney and liver disease progression.
-Those orphan diseases include "Follow-On Orphan Market Opportunities": IgA Nephropathy, Lupus Nephritis, Nephropathy associated with Cystic Fibrosis, and type 1 Diabetic Nephropathy, will proceed with pre-clinical evaluation of the contribution of high serum uric acid to disease progression as available funding, staff and time capacity permit.
+Tertiary programs of interest to XORTX include several orphan disease indications where aberrant purine and uric acid metabolism could be anticipated to accelerate kidney and liver disease progression.
+Those orphan diseases include "Follow-On Orphan Market Opportunities": IgA Nephropathy, and Nephropathy associated with Cystic Fibrosis as available funding, staff and time capacity permit.
+In addition, XORTX anticipates activities to advance a therapy for diabetes associated liver disease.